Soldering Iron temperature controller

 A soldering iron is an instrument used to repair and assemble electronic circuits.
 This instrument works, most of the time, connected to the outlet (110/220 VAC).
 This causes a constant energy consumption.

-In addition to this consumption, it also causes deterioration of the soldering tip.
-One way to avoid these problems is to connect between the soldering iron and the power source (electrical outlet or similar), a circuit that regulates the temperature of the soldering iron.
+In addition to this consumption, it also causes deterioration of the welding tip.
+One way to avoid these problems is to connect, between the welder and the power source (socket or similar), a circuit that regulates the amount of current passed to the welder and therefore its temperature.

 The circuit shown can vary the temperature of the soldering iron from 0° degrees to its maximum value, thus regulating the heat dissipation.